 Faced with all details he is unable to have distance, unable to make proper abstractions since abstraction, in the end, is about increasing the distance between a material of some sort and a stance.

 What can we do with the Internet Archive?
 How should we use it?
-It's up to us, as individuals but also as a community - or rather communities.
+It’s up to us, as individuals but also as a community.

-In history as an academic field, both in the philosophy of science concerned with history as in actual research about some part of history, all categories tend to be present.
+In history as an academic field, both in the philosophy of science concerned with history as in actual research in history, all categories tend to be present.
 But usually, the second and the last category are stronger.

 Nietzsche is a proponent of the last category: he wants to use history ‘critically’ as he puts it.
 And criticism is about distinctions, selections, and having substantiated opinions.

 This category produce knowledge, but not necessarily knowledge aligned to science.
 On the other hand, as the now old discussion about tacit knowledge claims, perhaps we should neither underestimate or put scientific knowledge as a norm in all and every context?

 By definition scientific knowledge is limited.
 This is its downside, while its obvious upside is that we have means to say we have good causes to hold this or that proposition for true in this or that specific context.